MatthewHaas/genetic_diversity/README.md

 # Supplementary Figures

 ### Figure S1

+### Figure S2

+### Figure S3
-Evanno method implemented by [STRUCTURE harvester](https://taylor0.biology.ucla.edu/structureHarvester/) to show the ideal number of _K_ populations from STRUCTURE results.
-There's no code to show for this figure because we simply uploaded data from STRUCTURE and uploaded it to this website.<br>
+The Evanno method (Evanno 2005) was carried out by uploading our results from STRUCTURE (Pritchard et al. 2000) into the program [STRUCTURE harvester](https://taylor0.biology.ucla.edu/structureHarvester/)(Earl and vonHoldt, 2012).
+DeltaK is minimized at K=5, suggesting that there are 5 subpopulations present in our diversity panel.There's no code to show for this figure because we simply uploaded data from STRUCTURE and uploaded it to this website.<br>
 <img src="images/deltaK.png" width="500">